sudorandom/kmcd.dev/content/posts/2024/fauxrpc/index.md

 ```

 ## Stay Tuned
 I'm actively developing FauxRPC and have many exciting features planned for the future.
-Stay tuned for updates and be sure to let us know your feedback and suggestions.
+This is early on for this project but it has come together as a coherent and useful program for me extremely quickly.
+So please try it out and let me know your feedback and suggestions.
+Stay tuned for updates!